denialromeo/danielmoore.us/deep-thoughts.md

 The younger white males even invent new racial slurs (e.g. "Pajeet"), which utterly baffles me.
 Insulting me will not improve your life.
 You cannot insult your way out of high cost-of-living.
 Outnumbering me means nothing if you cannot afford to live in my neighborhood.

-I read online once that hating others is like consuming poison and expecting your enemy to die.
-The white Americans are an excellent example of this.
+There's an aphorism that hating others is like drinking poison and expecting your enemy to die.
+White Americans are an excellent example of this.

 <hr>